IamTS9/GUI-Miles_to_Kms/README.md

 # GUI-Miles_to_Kms
-This is a simple GUI program to convert miles to Kms made using Tkinter nodule in python.
+This is a simple GUI program to convert Miles to Kms made using Tkinter module in python.